 Now you may ask (and if you weren’t thinking of asking, you should), “So how frequently does a Utah court ‘find that an interview with a child is the only method to ascertain the child’s desires regarding custody’?”

-While the desire to avoid traumatizing a child emotionally is valid, it is often abused by judges as a convenient excuse not to question children under any circumstances, no matter how compelling (and thus saves time and allows the court greater discretion in deciding the issue, since the child’s testimony never gets heard).
+While the desire to avoid traumatizing a child emotionally is valid, it is often too convenient an excuse not to question children under any circumstances, no matter how compelling (and thus saves time and allows the court greater discretion in deciding the issue, since the child’s testimony never gets heard).

-Another valid concern, but one that is also often abused as a convenient excuse for judicial sloth, is whether a child’s testimony is all that credible, given that a child may have been unduly influenced by a parent to say what the parent wants the child to say, rather than what the child honestly observed, feels and desires.
+Another valid concern, but one that is also often abused as a convenient excuse, is whether a child’s testimony is all that credible, given that a child may have been unduly influenced by a parent to say what the parent wants the child to say, rather than what the child honestly observed, feels and desires.

-Some judges will dodge a child interview by claiming to be “unqualified” to question a child on the subject of custody and parent-time.
-To that lame argument I point out that the legislature has clearly expressly deemed the judge qualified to question a child by authorizing the judge by statute to interview the child.
-Thus, if a judge still feels unqualified, that judge either needs to read up or get trained up to the point of finally feeling qualified or resign from the bench.
-Really.
+Some judges will avoid a child interview by claiming to be “unqualified” to question a child on the subject of custody and parent-time.
+That argument is lame; the legislature has clearly and expressly deemed the judge qualified to question a child by authorizing the judge by statute to interview the child.
+Thus, if a judge still feels unqualified, that judge either needs to read up and/or get trained up to the point of finally feeling qualified or resign from the bench for choosing to remain unqualified.

 Some judges claim that they can avoid questioning children, yet still solicit their desires by having someone else (such as an attorney appointed for the child—who is called a “guardian ad litem”—or having a social worker or psychologist) interview them and then report that to to judge.
-But that’s silly.
-The interview still takes place.
-The questions still get asked and answered, but they aren’t asked by or heard by the judge directly.
+This strikes me as unnecessary at the very least.
+Even with a GAL appointed, the child interview still takes place.
+The questions still get asked and answered, they just aren’t asked by or heard by the judge directly.
+Appointing a GAL for this purpose is just court-sponsored hearsay.
 There’s a reason we have witnesses testify in the presence of the judge: so that the judge can hear the testimony first-hand and without filtration or bias from a second-hand source, so that the judge can truly ascertain the witness’ credibility.
 When all a judge does is get testimony through a “child whisperer,” the integrity of the fact-finding process is needlessly undermined.

 Additionally, the guardian ad litem and/or psychologist isn’t an expense the court bears; one or both parents have to pay for these people’s “services,” which ends up costing the parents a lot of money, wasting a lot of time, and needlessly raising hearsay concerns.
 I have no problem with an expert supplementing the evidence when warranted, but at bottom, wholesale delegation of the interview responsibility is passing the buck, pure and simple.